Prag8855/aab/content/guides/residence-permit.md

 Your residence permit expires in 6 months to 4 years.
 You must go to the *[[Ausländerbehörde]]* to renew it.
 They will check if you still meet all the conditions of your residence permit.
 Some residence permits ([like the freelance visa](/guides/renew-german-freelance-visa)) are really annoying to renew, because you need a lot of documents.

-After a few years, you can apply for [permanent residency](/glossary/Niederlassungserlaubnis).
-You don't need to renew your permanent residency.
+After a few years, you can apply for [permanent residence](/glossary/Niederlassungserlaubnis).
+You don't need to renew your permanent residence.
 It lets you do anything you want: work, study, freelance, etc.

 ## Need help?